<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=331014250632990&amp;ev=PageView&amp;noscript=1">

 One of the best ways to change your company’s outlook on safety is to engage your employees.
 A good way to do this is by putting some toolbox talks on your calendar.

-A toolbox talk is a group discussion where your workers and safety managers focus on specific issues together.
-They’re informal and brief, cover many topics and give your employees a sense of responsibility for their own safety.
+A toolbox talk is a group discussion during which your workers and safety managers focus on specific issues together.
+They’re informal and brief, cover many topics, and give your employees a sense of responsibility for their safety.

-According to an article in the Journal of Environmental Management Arizona, the purpose of a safety team is to bring workers and managers together to promote and maintain a safe, healthful workplace.
+The purpose of a safety team is to bring workers and managers together to promote and maintain a safe, healthy workplace.

 • Making safety recommendations